TuftsRT/guides/README.md

 ### Merging the Pull Request

 The pull request can be merged when all status checks pass.
 Run the following to have this automatically happen.
-Manual intervention is needed when status checks fail.
+Manual intervention is needed when status checks fail and automatic fixes are not possible.
 Ask for help if needed.

 ```
 gh pr merge --auto
 ```

+The merging of the PR triggers a build and deployment of the development version of the website.
+Note that this could take several minutes.
+Once the updated website has been deployed, make sure to navigate to the [development version of the website][guides-dev-url] and sure all changes are reflected as expected.

-## Publishing
+## Publishing Workflow

 ### Preparing for Publishing